kionkim/kakao.github.io/_posts/2018-07-26-dynamic_few_shot_visual_learning_without_forgetting.md

 Recently, we are interested in meta learning to cope with the cases where we don't have enough observations for classification.
 This happens pretty much commonly in business situation as there are always brand new products released in the market.
 Whenever a new product is introduced in the market, managements eager to know who migiht be interested in new product and want to attack them more efficiently with target marketing.
 In modeling terminology, we face extremely imbalanced classification problem everyday.

 Few shot learning is the one that we would like to do exactly.
-After showing a couple of examples, we want the algorithm quickly recognize new category.
-Few show learning was popular in a couple of years ago but there were not many researchers who adress that issue for a couple of years.
-After MAML and SNAIL from BAIR group, it's getting more popularity and few shot learning is one of the hottest topics in deep learning area.
+After showing a couple of examples, we want the algorithm quickly recognize new category, i.e., identify a group of customers who might like the product.
+Few show learning was popular in a couple of years ago but there were not many researchers who adress that issue since after.
+MAML and SNAIL from BAIR group actually resurrect the topic and few shot learning is one of the hottest topics in deep learning area.

 Today we will going to go over brand new paper on few shot learning, "Dynamic Few-Shot Visual Learning without Forgetting", which is presented in CVPR, 2018